 Parking at the Barn: We are adjacent to Penske Truck Leasing.
 Turn right on the 2nd asphalt entrance way just past the Penske sign on your right.
 DO NOT TAKE THE DIRT ROAD.
 STAY ON HARD PAVEMENT.
 Look for a large round bush and propane tank and park down below or pull into the area directly in front of the Kodabow entrance way.
 If you park down below, walk up the slight hill to your left and look for the Kodabow sign.

 COST: $50.00 plus tax for our Comprehensive Introductory Archery Course.This course is by appointment only and plan to be on the range for up to 2 hours.
 All equipment is provided.

 Archery Instructor: Chuck Matasic Background: Outdoor oriented enthusiast, Retired Naval Officer, Business Executive, Mergers/Acquisitions Outdoor Industry Advisor, Founder of an archery equipment company and former President of a firearms company.
 Accomplished archer, hunter and firearms expert.
 Chuck is recognized as a Certified Archery Instructor by USA Archery and the National Field Archery Association.

-The purpose of this website is to provide insight about how I teach archery.
-Instruction must have a "fun" orientation because if a student doesn't discover the joy of shooting and arrow early, they may never pursue this special activity.
-I have refined an Instructional Process over the past 7 years that really works.
+The purpose of this website is to provide insight about how Chuck teaches archery.
+Instruction must have a "fun" orientation because if a student doesn't discover the joy of shooting an arrow early, they may never pursue this special activity.
+Chuck will tell you he has refined an Instructional Process over the past 8 years that really works.
 The basic components are:

 1 - Understand and appreciate the Equipment